Pin Ups: Release

 RCA issued the lead single "Sorrow", featuring a cover of Jacques Brel's "Amsterdam" as the B-side, on 12 October 1973; it had been delayed from its original release date of 28 September.
 The single was a commercial success, peaking at number three on the UK Singles Chart and stayed on the chart for 15 weeks, becoming one of his biggest hits.
 Pin Ups followed suit a week later on 19 October, issued with the catalogue number RS 1003, only six months after his previous album Aladdin Sane.
 On the album sleeve, Bowie was simply referred to as "Bowie".
 In America, the advertising campaign read: "Pin Ups means favourites, and these are Bowie's favourite songs.
 It's the kind of music your parents will never let you play loud enough!"

-The album's release coincided with former Roxy Music singer Bryan Ferry's covers album These Foolish Things.
+The album's release coincided with Roxy Music's former singer Bryan Ferry's covers album These Foolish Things.
 As Ferry had recorded his album weeks before Bowie began work on Pin Ups, Ferry was annoyed at the perceived copying of his project, calling it a "rip-off".
 According to Sandford, he allegedly went to his label Island Records to request they file an injunction to prevent Pin Ups from being released before These Foolish Things.
 Instead, O'Leary writes that Bowie phoned Ferry to inform him of Pin Ups and requested permission to record a Roxy Music song.
-Ferry later told Buckley, "At first I was a bit apprehensive, but Bowie's record turned out to be very different.
+Ferry later told biographer David Buckley, "At first I was a bit apprehensive, but Bowie's record turned out to be very different.
 I myself was always very anxious to be different from other people ... and to forge my own furrow."
 In the event, both albums were released as planned and charted on the same day, 3 November 1973.

+Commercial performance

 In the UK, Pin Ups came at the height of Bowie's popularity there.
 The album had advance copies of 150,000, which was 50,000 more than Aladdin Sane.
 Upon release, it spent 39 weeks on the UK Albums Chart and peaked at number one, remaining there for five weeks, matching the performance of Aladdin Sane.
 It brought the total number of Bowie albums concurrently on the UK chart to six.
 In the US, the album peaked at number 23 on the Billboard Top LPs & Tape chart and remained on the chart for 21 weeks.
 O'Leary writes that Pin Ups was essentially a "new Bowie album" in America since only three of the original tracks that were released as singles had reached the top 40.

+Pin Ups was also a commercial success elsewhere.
+It topped the Sverigetopplistan chart in Sweden, and reached number three in Spain, four in Australia and Finland, six in Brazil and the Netherlands, seven in Italy, and eight in Norway and Yugoslavia.
 Sandford writes that by Christmas 1973, the album was selling 30,000 copies a week.
 Upon release of the massive commercially successful Let's Dance (1983), Pin Ups returned to the UK chart again, peaking at number 57.